arnaudfluro/SCIO/README.md

 # How TO
-We need to put the specific url of law text to scraped.
+You need to put the specific url of the law text to scrape.

 # Library
 * import requests as req